-Now let’s get to the green desserts for St Patrick’s day – yummy shamrock snacks.
+Let’s get to the green desserts for St Patrick’s Day – yummy shamrock snacks / shamrocks food!

 We liked the filling mixture, but you could easily fill them with chocolate pieces (think chocolate croissant) or anything else that you like for fillings.

-NOTE: You’ll need a shamrock cookie cutter for shamrock cookies for this recipe (like you would use for shamrock decorated cookies).
+RECIPE TIP: You’ll need a shamrock cookie cutter for shamrock cookies for this recipe (like you would use for shamrock decorated cookies).
 Also, the amount of shamrock snacks this makes is based on the size of your shamrock cookie cutter.
-(You can even make bite-sized snacks with small cookie cutters.)
+(You can even make bite-sized snacks with small cookie shamrock or clover cutters.)

 - 2 cans refrigerated crescent rolls